sudha240/Custom-CNN/README.md

 ## Contact
-Created by [@sudhav2490] - feel free to contact me!
+Created by Sudha - feel free to contact me!